 It would be nice not to have to worry about the chunking on our side.
 Even if the server-side implementation is just to do a bunch of chunked queries and string all the results together in the response.

 Presumably the optimal chunk size server-side is smaller (you have even less latency to try to overcome) and so the throughput should be higher doing it there than in our code.

-#5 Updated by Robert Illingworth almost 5 years ago
+#5 Updated by Robert Illingworth over 5 years ago

 That's an interesting point which I hadn't considered.
 I don't know how you're running this, but you might benefit from using persistent http connections, since that eliminates the three-way TCP handshake and the three (or even four)-way connection closedown.
 The samweb client will automatically do this if you're using the python api and the requests library (http://docs.python-requests.org/en/latest/) is available; I don't think ifdh can do it.